Skip to Content

 Part of the Ko’olau Range, it’s now a dormant volcano with no activity for 150,000 years.
 The Diamond Head crater was purchased around 1905 by the US Federal Government to use for military purposes.

 They paid a mere USD 3,300, which is an incredible bargain.
-Today, Diamond Head is a state park and no longer used for military purposes, although visitors can see the old war bunkers high on the hill.
+Today, Diamond Head is a state park, no longer used for military purposes, although visitors can see the old war bunkers high on the hill.

 Diamond Head Hike Reservations

 The Diamond Head crater hike has become so popular in recent years that the government implemented a reservation system.
-Now, hikers must book a one-hour time slot for entry or entry and parking.
+Now, climbing Diamond Head requires hikers to book a one-hour time slot for entry or entry and parking.

-Reservations can be made up to 30 days in advance.
-The park charges a USD 5 entry fee and a USD 10 parking fee should you need it.
-Fees are paid online and are refundable if the cancelation is made 15 days before entry.
+You can make reservations up to 30 days in advance.
+The park charges a USD 5 entry fee and a USD 10 parking fee for out-of-state visitors.
+Fees are paid online with a credit card and are refundable if the cancelation is made three days before entry.

 If you’re arriving by car and staying in downtown Waikiki, drive Kalakaua Ave to the end of the road.
 It will turn into Monsarrat Ave and then Diamond Head Road.
 You’ll enter Diamond Head State Park from the east side.